intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Responses.md

 - **next**, **prev** - Identifies the next or previous sibling of the item series (`name` = *'week'*).
 The `prompt` and `title` properties signify the next or previous item in the series (`prompt` = *'Week 07 2019'*).

-## Graph format
+## /energy Graph format

+A formatted graph is returned if the client specifies *text/html* in the request `Accept` header.

-The graph format including display labels and hyperlinks to navigate to related datasets is shown below.
+The graph including display labels and hyperlinks to related dataset elements, is shown below.

 ![Data element mappings for graph rendering](../images/graph.data-mappings.png)